saytoonz/Noteify/README.md

 Reminders

-Quickly set reminders while creating or editing a note and receive an email on the chosen date.
+Quickly set reminders while creating or editing a note and receive an email and push notification on the chosen date.

 Secure & Encrypted